Why teenagers need sleep

 Teenagers need sleep to:

-Lack of sleep can make it harder for your child to behave well, regulate emotions, pay attention and do well at school, and get along with others.
+Lack of sleep can make it harder for your child to behave well, regulate emotions, pay attention, do well at school, and get along with others.
 Being tired all the time can even contribute to mental health issues like anxiety and depression.

 Most teenagers need 8-10 hours of sleep each night.
 Some need as little as 7 hours or as much as 11 hours.